Blower Motor Resistor Buyer's Guide

 You might notice a late activation of the blower fan every time you start your vehicle when your blower motor resistor begins to fail.
 This is often due to large connector gaps in the bad blower resistor motor, which limits it to only activate when there’s higher supply of electric current.
 The fan may die again when your car’s at cruising speed, as the electrical flow diminishes again.

 No lower fan settings

 A failing blower motor resistor may develop larger gaps in between the connectors.
 Since lower AC or heater settings require less electric charges, the gaps will make it harder to jump from one connector to the other.
-This leaves the higher settings functional as high voltage of electric current may still be able to travel through the connectors.
-If your resistor gets too bad, it will leave the car blower not working on all settings.
+This leaves the higher settings functional as high-voltage electric current may still be able to travel through the connectors.
+If your resistor’s condition diminishes greatly, it will leave the car blower not working on all settings.

 How much is a blower motor resistor?